 He spent almost four hours of a 10-hour shift at one of the homes between Sept.
 11-12, 2011, according to the papers.

-Tedesco lawyer, Kevin Kearon, told Newsday (paid link) his client should not be prosecuted.
+Tedesco lawyer, Kevin Kearon, told Newsday (paid site) his client should not be prosecuted.

 "There's a big difference between allegations of disciplinary violations and criminal conduct," Kearon said.
 "Our position is no crimes were committed and we intend to defend that position."